awsdocs/amazon-s3-userguide/doc_source/ways-to-add-notification-config-to-bucket.md

 # Walkthrough: Configuring a bucket for notifications \(SNS topic or SQS queue\)<a name="ways-to-add-notification-config-to-bucket"></a>

-You can receive Amazon S3 notifications using Amazon Simple Notification Service; or Amazon Simple Queue Service\.
-In the following walkthrough, you will add a notification configuration to your bucket using an Amazon SNS topic and Amazon SQS queue\.
+You can receive Amazon S3 notifications using Amazon Simple Notification Service \(Amazon SNS\) or Amazon Simple Queue Service \(Amazon SQS\)\.
+In this walkthrough, you add a notification configuration to your bucket using an Amazon SNS topic and an Amazon SQS queue\.

 **Topics**
 + [Walkthrough summary](#notification-walkthrough-summary)